Hillview College: Co/extracurricular activities

-It is without doubt that Hillview College's curriculum focuses on the holistic development of individuals.
+Hillview College's curriculum focuses on the holistic development of individuals.
 One of the ways by which this is achieved is through co-curricular and extra-curricular activities.
 A few of the most active clubs and organizations are listed below.

 Astronomy club

 The astronomy club was re-established in 2018 by students Ashvin Ramkissoon (President) and Samir Ali (Vice-President).
 It is currently headed by President and Captain, Ryker Harricharan.
-The club engages students with captivating presentations and discussions about aerospace and space exploration.
-This club is an exemplar of the success at Hillview College.
-They won the National Astronomy Quiz in 2016 and 2018, and Hillview College has facilitated meetings of the Trinidad and Tobago Astro Club (TTAC) since 2019.
+The club engages students with presentations and discussions about aerospace and space exploration.
+The club won the National Astronomy Quiz in 2016 and 2018.
+Hillview College has facilitated meetings of the Trinidad and Tobago Astro Club (TTAC) since 2019.

 Hillview College Film and Photography Club

 Founded in 2013, the Film and Photography Club has been one of the most popular, and well known aspects of Hillview.
 Within its time of existence, the Club has hosted five photography exhibitions and three film festivals.
-Its members have won awards nationally in recognition of their work, including Josiah Persad, whose short film,‘Sweat’ won the best short film and people's choice award for the 2016 National Film Festival.
+Its members have won awards nationally in recognition of their work, including Josiah Persad, whose short film ‘Sweat’ won the best short film and people's choice awards for the 2016 National Film Festival.
 The Club's activities focus on developing the creative digital arts of students and promoting the image of the school.

 The Club is currently overseen by members of staff Mr. Stephen Bedase and Ms. Michelle Tappin-Davis.

 Hillview Biological Organisation (HBO)

-Students of Hillview College generally outperform those of other schools in the science subjects.
-It is without a doubt, then, that Hillview has a traditionally science-based club - The Hillview Biological Organisation.
-The Club, founded in 2013, focuses on activities based on biology, and social science.
+Founded in 2013, the Hillview Biological Organisation focuses on activities based on biology and social science.
 Students of the Club participate in various humanitarian exercises such as volunteering at animal shelters, assisting the dogs on campus, donating towards families in need in the Tunapuna area, and doing school cleanups.

 HBO is currently overseen by member of staff Ms. Ria Rodriguez.

 Hillview Journalism Society

 Founded in 2014 by Dari Maharaj and Euan Ramnarine, and reinvigorated in 2019 by Dylan Kowlessar and Naveen Boodoo, is Hillview's Journalism Society.
 The activities of the club focus on documenting notable events of the school, as well as providing a forum for students to edit, grow, source, and harness report and aesthetic writing.
-The Club also features articles on fun facts, club activities.
+The Club also features articles on fun facts and club activities.

 Leading the Journalism Society is member of staff Mrs. Alana Ramlal.

 Literary and Debating Society

-Led by Co-Presidents, Nathan Nancoo and Justin Sookdeo, this society aims to engage the students of Hillview College in healthy and productive debating, while sensitizing them to current events and pressing issues.
+Led by Co-Presidents Nathan Nancoo and Justin Sookdeo, the Literary and Debating Society aims to engage the students of Hillview College in healthy and productive debating, while sensitizing them to current events and pressing issues.
 The club's aim is to aid students in learning to express their views appropriately, as required in the workplace or any other public forum.

-Leading this club is also Mrs. Alana Ramlal.
+Leading this club is Mrs. Alana Ramlal.